Teenage financial problems range from small to quite serious. Here are 11 common and surprising teen money problems to work on.

 11. Having No Money in Savings

 But that’s not always the case.
-Especially depending on how much you’re okay with footing the bill from urgent and emergency-type situations.
+Especially depending on how much you’re okay with footing the bill for urgent and emergency-type situations.

 As your teen gets older, they’ll take on more responsibilities at school, at work, and elsewhere.
 They might own a vehicle, or be responsible for equipment from school and sports, etc.